 Our youngest student is 4 years old.
 You can start training from 4 but we will only accept a few 4 and 5 year olds in each class.
 Please contact us to see if there are spaces available.
 You can continue to train no matter what age you are.
 There is no maximum age limit.

 Do you need to be fit or flexible to practice Karate?

 Do you have to grade?

-No. Grading is completely your choice.
-No-one is forced to grade.
+No. No-one is forced to grade.
 You can stay the same belt for 10 years if you chose to.
-But 99% of people decide to grade when they feel they are ready.
+But 99% of people decide to grade when they feel they are ready and receive an invitation from the head instructor.

 How often is grading day and can you / do you grade every time?